upsidr/importer/docs/getting-started/annotations.md

 <!-- == export: basic-annotation / begin == -->

-An annotation is a simple comment with special syntax, and thus is slightly different based on the file.
+An annotation is a simple comment with special syntax, and thus is slightly different depending on file used.

 The below is a simple example for **Markdown**.